 Command: python3 indexing.py

-Once you enter the command and press the enter button, you will see Google URL update notifications for all the URLs that were entered in your urls.xlsx one by one along with timestamps.
+Once you enter the command and press the Enter button, you will see Google URL update notifications for all the URLs that were entered in your urls.xlsx one by one, along with timestamps.

 This concludes the guide to Google Indexing API implementation through Python on the command line.
 Please note that this is not a guaranteed way of indexing your URLs.
 It is the same as fetching and submitting URLs on the search console.
-The only advantage of this method is you can do this in bulk to save time.
+The only advantage of this method is that you can do this in bulk to save time.

 Hello